Accessible Infrastructure

 • October 25, 2023 (webinar): Complete Streets Power Hour - Advocates Spotlight.
 Smart Growth America.
 This series of virtual webinars explores advocacy strategies to advance Complete Streets in your community.
 In this webinar, state and local advocates are invited to join to talk about the first element of the Complete Streets Policies Framework: establish a commitment and vision.
 This discussion will be led by Anna Zivarts (Director, Disability Mobility Initiative) and participants will have the opportunity to learn more about the tools and policies advocates need to succeed.
 Watch the recording.

 • October 5, 2023 (webinar): Accessibility Guidelines for Pedestrian Facilities in the Public Right-of-Way.
 Great Lakes ADA Center.
 Pedestrians with disabilities throughout the United States continue to face major challenges in travel because many sidewalks, crosswalks, and other pedestrian facilities are inaccessible.
 Recently, the U.S. Access Board issued a final rule on the Public Right-of-Way Accessibility Guidelines (PROWAG).
 This session will address the requirements in these guidelines, specifically highlighting changes from the proposed draft that was published in 2013.
-Presenters from the Access Board will review many aspects of PROWAG, including how federal, state, and local government agencies can make their pedestrian facilities, such as sidewalks, crosswalks, shared use paths, and on-street parking, accessible to people with disabilities.
+Presenters from the Access Board will review many aspects of PROWAG, including how federal, state, and local government agencies can make their pedestrian facilities, such as sidewalks, crosswalks, shared-use paths, and on-street parking, accessible to people with disabilities.
 Presenters will also cover the minimum technical requirements for various spaces and elements in the public right-of-way, such as pedestrian access routes, pedestrian signals, curb ramps and blended transitions, detectable warning surfaces, transit stops, and street furniture.
 This webinar will include video remote interpreting (VRI) and real-time captioning.
 Watch the recording of the webinar.

 Research and Articles